alicj/alicj.github.io/deltaPlatform.md

 Hello, my name is Alic.
 I was a past Relations member (2014), Head of Logistics (2015), and Sponsor Representative (2016) for DeltaHacks.
 As a Relation member, I contacted over 100 McMaster professors from different departments to enrich hack ideas for attendees.
 As Head of Logistics, I learnt how to oversee projects in a macro-perspective which will assist me to direct the DeltaHacks team better.
 As a sponsor representative, I experienced DeltaHacks in a different point of view and will be able to provide unique feedback to improve DeltaHacks experience for sponsors.

-This year’s DeltaHacks team did a fantastic job on the overall planning and executing.
-The ceremonies, the food, the post clean-up - every part of the hackathon is a big step up from last year.
+This year’s DeltaHacks team did a fantastic job on the overall planning and executing!
+The ceremonies, the food, the post clean-up - every part of the hackathon is a big step up from last year!
 And I want to make next year a year to remember.
 For next year, I aim for [better team management](#better-team-management), [stronger external communication](#stronger-external-communication), and [superior overall experience](#superior-overall-experience).

-Better Team management
+Better Team Management
 --
 I will create a transparent and uniform communication channel for teams.
 I want to have bi-weekly general meetings between leader of each team with the co-directors to update status with each other.
 Then, each leader will update their team with the general status which ensures all members are up-to-date.
 This will ensure that teams are working tightly and cooperatively and eliminate communication barriers.
 The teams will work more efficiently if they are aware of the big picture.
 For example, a more informed team can avoid sending duplicate emails.